jiangwenyuan/nuster/README.md

 nuster rule path01 ttl 60 if pathA
 ```

-rule `path01` will never match because first rule will cache everything.
+rule `path01` will never match because the first rule will cache everything.

 ### name

 Define a name for this rule.

 It will be used in cache manager API, it does not have to be unique, but it might be a good idea to make it unique.
-Rules with same name are treated as one.
+Rules with the same name are treated as one.

 ### key KEY